AndrzejBakula/seba-game-OOP/README.md

 # seba-game (Object-Oriented Programming Version)
-Simple rpg-parody game written using python (pygame).
-This is new version of my first major project "Seba".
-This time I changed the way the code is written, using object-oriented programming methods.
+My first major project - simple rpg-parody game written using python (pygame).
+This is new version of "Seba" - this time I changed the way the code is written, using object-oriented programming (added moduls in separate files).

 ![gameplay](Readme_Seba.png)